bakdata/kpops/docs/docs/user/references/components.md

 #### deploy

-- Deploy the Kafka connector
+- Add the sink connector to the Kafka Connect cluster
 - Create the output topics if provided (optional)
-- Register schemas in the Schema registry if provided (optional)
+- Register schemas in the Schema Registry if provided (optional)

 #### destroy

-The associated Kafka connector is removed.
+The associated sink connector is removed.

 #### reset